kjelko/Ztr-iPhone-Game/README.md

 Description
 -----------
-A simple iPhone game built in JavaScript and HTML5 Canvas
+A simple iPhone game built in JavaScript and HTML5 Canvas.
+You control a zero turn radius lawn mower and must mow as much lawn as you can in a certain time limit!

 Demo
 ----